matrix-org/matrix-spec/meta/releasing.md

    # and `minor = "2"`
    major = "1"
    minor = "2"

-   # Today's date.
-Please use the format implied here for consistency.
-   release_date = "October 01, 2021"
    ```
 3. Commit the changes.
 4. Generate the changelog.